hemmerlinglab/Raster-GUI/README.md

 ### Usage

 The ConexCC package implements all the commands that the actuator controller can receive.
 In essence, the class (when called) creates a "ConexCC" object.
-The "__init__" function initializes the motor and makes it ready for use.
+The "init" function initializes the motor and makes it ready for use.
 The motor object has a fundamental "query" function on which all other functions rely.
 Each individual function is named after its command, and uses the "query" function to send the command and receive a response (if any).
 (See CONEX-CC_Controller_Documentation.pdf for full listing of commands and how they work and what they return.)

 NOTE: It is very important to pay attention to the Controller State Diagram (see Page 5 of CONEX-CC_Controller_Documentation.pdf).
 Some commands can only be received in certain states and as of now the package DOES NOT THROW AND ERROR IF THE STATE IS WRONG!
 So be careful!